 The overall package is also more affordable because there aren’t any complicated components involved.

 However, the benefits don’t stop there.
-Provided that there is less pressure and strain on the tank, it typically lasts longer.
-Add to this the lightweight components and the incredible efficiency, you’ve got a solar geyser that won’t stress you out.
+Provided that there are less pressure and strain on the tank, it typically lasts longer.
+Add to this the lightweight components and the incredible efficiency, you’ve got a Solar Geyser that won’t stress you out.

 There are three challenges to consider though.
 The first is that the water pressure is gravity created, therefore the distance above the taps will determine the pressure of the water that comes out of them.